-Now think of a garden you saw with a wonderful water feature, a weeping tree or a dramatic ornament.
+Now consider a garden with a wonderful water feature, a weeping tree, or a dramatic ornament.
 The first thing you notice is this focal feature.
 Once your interested is concentrated there, you start to branch out and notice other plants and features in the garden.
 The garden is slowly discovered rather than swept through.
 You don’t have to have a focal point, but your garden will appear more intentional if you do.

-Small gardens can pose difficulties for creating a focal point.
+Small gardens can pose difficulties when it comes to creating a focal point.
 Obviously, you don’t want to sacrifice your entire garden space to one large plant or tree.
 But focal points can be scaled to the size of your garden.
 Even the smallest space could have one unique, flamboyant plant that calls attention to itself.
 Think of tall, orange-leaved cannas or small weeping Japanese maples.

-If you have a preexisting large tree near your garden, that will become a focal point whether you mean to or not.
-You might want to enhance it with a birdhouse or a flowering vine, like climbing hydrangea.
+If you have a preexisting large tree near your garden, that will become a focal point whether you want it to or not.
+You might choose to enhance it with a birdhouse or a flowering vine, like climbing hydrangea.

 Positioning Your Focal Point

 Resist the temptation to center your focal point and plant around it.
-Use the 1/3 -2/3 rule and place the focal feature just off center.
+Use the rule of thirds and place the focal feature just off-center.
 If you have a small, circular garden, place it towards the rear of your viewing perspective.

 The closer you will be when viewing your garden, the smaller your focal point can be.
 In a garden next to a seating area, you don’t need drama to catch the viewer’s attention.
 A view from the dining room window some 60 feet away will be lost unless it dramatically stands out.

-I’ve never found a magic formula for how large to make a focal point.
-A lot depends on where you are viewing from, plant choices and color.
-It often helps to use a stand-in for the focal point, a chair, ladder or your child.
+There's no magic formula for how large to make a focal point.
+A lot depends on where you are viewing from, plant choices, and color.
+It often helps to use a stand-in for the focal point: a chair, ladder, or even your child.

 - Choose a proven performer.
 A sickly looking plant or one that perpetually gets eaten or has mildew is not a good choice.

 - It is possible to have seasonal focal points, in succession, but this requires planning and diligent maintenance.
 The idea behind a focal point is to attract the eye.
-If you spring focal point, say Bleeding heart, is going dormant or yellow before your next focal point, perhaps tall lilies, have come into their glory, the yellow foliage of the Bleeding Heart will be your current focal point.
+If your spring focal point is going dormant or yellow before your next focal point has come into its glory, the yellow foliage of the will be your current focal point.